What is an LCR Meter?

 Primary parameters L, C and R are not the only electrical criteria in characterizing a passive component and there is more information in the Secondary parameters than simply D and Q. Measurements of conductance (G), susceptance (B), phase angle (q) and ESR can more fully define an electrical component, sensor or material.

-- Bridging the LCR measurement gap An excellent Evaluation Engineering article, written by Tom Lecklider, Senior Technical Editor, November 2014 discussing different types of LCR Meters and various manufacturers including IET Labs.
+- Bridging the LCR measurement gap An excellent Evaluation Engineering article, written by Tom Lecklider, Senior Technical Editor, November 2014 discussing different types of LCR Meters and various manufacturers including QuadTech/IET Labs.